 Earlier this week, one of our readers stumbled upon a stack of his old car magazines.
 Most of these magazines were from the early 1980s, where cars were supposedly more affordable.
 He sent us a few screenshots of car prices from back in the day and we thought it would be a good idea to share this with our readers.

 It is interesting to note that the pages from this particular magazine is from 1981; so this is a time from before the Proton Saga was available for sale, air-conditioning was optional, automatic gearboxes were a luxury, and some cars were sold in both 3-door and 5-door configurations.
-In fact, it was a bit of an eye opener for me, to see how many cars were actually locally assembled.
+In fact, it was a bit of an eye opener for me, to note the number of cars which were actually locally assembled.

 The images above are pretty pixellated (no thanks to WhatsApp) but we picked a few that were clear and have placed them below for easier viewing: